Western Boulevard Industrial Corridor

 Architect: Unknown

-This factory building at 4425 S. Western Blvd. was built by the Grinnell Corporation in the 1910s, a company associated with engineer Frederick Grinnell.
+This factory building at 4425 S. Western Boulevard was built by the Grinnell Corporation in the 1910s, a company associated with engineer Frederick Grinnell.
 The company provided pipe fitting and plumbing services.
 Grinnell also patented a design for a new fire protection sprinkler system in 1881, which eventually was installed in thousands of buildings around the country.
-This building housed the company’s local pipe fitting and manufacturing in the 20th century.
+This building housed the company’s local pipe fitting and manufacturing in the 20th century

-4435 S. Western Blvd.
+INVENTORY: 4435 S. Western Boulevard

 Historic Name/Association: James A. Brady Foundry Co. (c.
-1919); John Wood
+1919); Wolff Range Boiler MFG.
+Co.
+(1920s); Service Station Equipment Co.
+(1930s); John Wood Manufacturing Co.
+Inc. (c.
+1951)

 Current Occupant/Use: Wheatland Tube

-Construction Dates: 1910s
+Construction Date: 1910s

 Style: Classical Revival